-Most indoor cats will prefer to stay out of the snow if given a choice.
+Most indoor cats prefer to stay out of the snow if given a choice.
 Despite their heavy coat, cats usually prefer to stay in warmer environments.
 While not true in every case, indoor cats that spend a lot of time on the porch during the summer months will start to stay in more as the temperature drops, long before the snow arrives.
-These cats will often refuse to venture outside, even for a short time once the snow comes.
+These cats often refuse to venture outside, even briefly, once the snow comes.

 Outside and Feral Cats

-If you allow your cat to go outside unrestricted, it likely has a territory it needs to watch over, and it will continue to go outside undeterred by the snow.
-Feral cats don’t have the luxury of a warm home, and they will likely find a warm spot to hide out when things get too chilly.
-Snow for these cats is likely a nuisance like it is for humans, but their thick coat of fur can protect them from cold temperatures.
+If you allow your cat to go outside unrestricted, they likely have a territory to watch over and will continue to go out undeterred by the snow.
+Feral cats don’t have the luxury of a warm home, and they will likely find a warm spot to hide when things get too chilly.
+Snow for these cats is likely a nuisance like it is for humans, but their thick coats of fur can protect them from cold temperatures.

 Snow Is Better Than Rain

 Your cat probably prefers snow to rain because rain is more likely to penetrate the fur.
-Once the fur is wet, the cat can become cold.
-Wet fur is also heavier, which means the cat will need to expend more energy to move around.
-With snow, only the cat’s paws and legs are likely to get wet as the cat can shake off the rest, so there is much less water in the fur allowing the cat to stay warmer and remain lightweight.
+Once the fur is wet, a cat can become cold.
+Wet fur is also heavier, and the cat must expend more energy to move around.
+With snow, only the cat’s paws and legs are likely to get wet since they can shake off the rest, so there is much less water in the fur, allowing the cat to stay warmer and remain lightweight.

 Do Any Cats Like Snow?

-Some larger cat breeds native to areas that receive a lot of snow may enjoy playing in the snow and may actually look to go outside more often in the colder and snowy weather.
+Some larger cat breeds native to areas that receive a lot of snow may enjoy playing in the snow.
 Snow-loving cat breeds include the Maine Coon, Scottish Fold, Norwegian Forest Cat, Russian Blue, Himalayan, and Persian.
-If you have one of these breeds, you probably have a different experience than most cat owners when it comes to cold weather and snow.
+If you have one of these breeds, you probably have a different experience than most cat owners regarding cold weather and snow.

 How Cold Is Too Cold for My Cat?

-Most experts suggest that when the temperature is continuously below 45 degrees Fahrenheit, it’s time to bring the pet inside or provide it with a warm shelter that it can use if it gets cold so that hypothermia doesn’t set in.
-Signs that your cat is getting too cold include shivering violently, difficulty breathing, skin that’s cold to the touch, lethargy, and even loss of consciousness.
+Most experts suggest that when the temperature is continuously below 45 degrees Fahrenheit, it’s time to bring the pet inside or provide them with a warm shelter that they can use if they get cold so that hypothermia doesn’t set in.
+Signs that your cat is getting too cold include shivering violently, difficulty breathing, cold skin, lethargy, and even loss of consciousness.

 How Can I Keep My Cat Safe in Snowy Weather?